agarbuno/agarbuno.github.io/_pages/about.md

 <div align="justify">

-Currently I am the Advanced Analytics Discipline Leader at BBVA Mexico.
-Formerly, I was the academic director of the Msc in Data Science and an
+I was the academic director of the Msc in Data Science and an
 <a
 href="https://faculty.itam.mx/facultad/108727-alfredo-garbuno-inigo">assistant
 professor</a> at Instituto Tecnológico Autónomo de México (ITAM).
 I